fbertos/atlax360-hi-exercise/README.md

 Each applier will need to deliver by email:
   - The DDL CREATE INDEX sentences of any index potentially needed
   - A new public GIT repository for the Python solution provided

-A requirements.txt file is provided with the dependencies needed.

 Please notice we should discard any item when their last version, and only the last version, is disabled.